-- Decide to apply for a course after 30th June, or;
+- Decided to apply for a course after 30 June

-- Applied before July but didn't accept or receive any offers, or;
+- Applied before July but didn't accept or receive any offers

 We’ll take a few basic details from you, such as your contact information and your qualifications.
 We'll then advise if we can consider you for the course you’re interested in.